mikemiles-dev/netflow_parser/README.md

 ## Netflow Common

-For convenience we have included a `NetflowCommon` structure.
-This will allow you to use common Netflow fields without unpacking specific versions (fields like `src_port`, `dst_port`, etc.).
-If the packet flow does not have the matching field it will simply be left as `None`.
+For convenience we have included a `NetflowCommon` and `NetflowCommonFlowSet` structure.
+This will allow you to use common fields without unpacking values from specific versions If the packet flow does not have the matching field it will simply be left as `None`.

 ### NetflowCommon and NetflowCommonFlowSet Struct:
 ```rust